vjekoart/retrovizor/Readme.md

 ## Usage

 * `npm run e2e`, make sure to run `npm run build` or `npm run dev` beforehand
+* Index library scripts: use `import "Library/configuration.js";` and similar
+* Other library and index/layout/views scripts: use `import { x } from "Library";`
+* Library CSS: only once include library index CSS file, e.g. in index style.
+Other library CSS files are included by the library index CSS file.
+There's not on-demand loading of the library styles.

 ## File structure / Architecture (try to keep updated)